Civicverse/Civicverse/README.md

 ## 🧭 What Is CivicVerse?

 **CivicVerse** on the surface may seem like an mmorpg video game and technically it is but, it’s so much more.
 It’s a tech upgrade to our existing infrastructure.
 It evens the odds for all civilians.
-It’s a fully modular, decentralized societal operating system designed to empower the average citizen.
+It’s a fully modular, nonpartison, decentralized societal operating system designed to empower the average citizen.
 It’s a living framework for local governance, community self-reliance, and aligned AI—all tied together by ethical enforcement protocols, community mining, and microtaxes.

 The game will be X-compatible.
 On mobile, you’ll have *Civic Go*—a Pokémon Go–style real-world simulation, but for civic duty.
 Not catching Pokémon—solving real problems.
 Get paid to identify issues, offer solutions, and mark them complete.
 No PokéStops—just real-world markers and trophies.
 A real-world Xbox achievement for you and your online avatar.